Last Updated: May 18, 2026

 Key takeaways

-- The closest peer-reviewed analog used oral esketamine three times daily for 21 days and produced zero response and zero remission in all seven participants.1
+- A related trial of daily oral esketamine — a different, more potent compound, dosed three times daily for 21 days — produced zero response and zero remission in all 7 participants.

-- Every prospective oral or sublingual ketamine trial that has reported response or remission for depression used a periodic dosing schedule, not daily.
+- Almost every prospective oral or sublingual ketamine trial that has reported response or remission for depression used a periodic dosing schedule, not daily.

 What Is Low-Dose Ketamine Therapy?